Clarence-Coronel/sign-up-form/README.md

 # sign-up-form

-Project: Sign-up Form from The Odin Project
+Sign-up Form Project tasked by The Odin Project.
+With focus on input validating with HTML and Javascript.
+Yamaha XSR 155 Theme.